 - Window-mounted standing desk by DeskView

-Your local café is closed and maybe your free-flowing office coffee source has gone dry, but you don’t need to resort to instant coffee.
+Local cafes may be closed, and free-flowing office coffee sources have gone dry, but you don’t need to resort to instant coffee.
 Please, I beg you.
-Shop these online retailers to up your coffee game:
+Shop these online retailers to send some caffeinated SOS to those you love: